Limited Freedoms in Serbia’s Democracy

-„Freedom House, as a world independent organization, announced that in 2018. the status of Serbia from a free country has been changed into Partly Free country.
-We are witnessing quite significant and rapid centralization of power in the hands of one branch of government – executive power, and the closure of institutions in the public interest.
-Institutions in Serbia and mechanisms created to protect citizens and the public interest actually serve some other influences”, said Raša Nedeljkov, program director of the Center for research, transparency and accountability (CRTA), and opened the second day of the international conference “Civil Society for responsible government “ in Belgrade.
+„Freedom House, an independent international organization, announced that the status of Serbia in 2018 changed from free to the partly free country.
+We are witnessing significant and rapid centralization of power in the hands of one branch of government – the executive, and closure of institutions before the interests of the public.
+Institutions in Serbia and mechanisms established to protect citizens and public interest actually serve to fulfill some other interests in society”, Rasa Nedeljkov, CRTA Program Director, stated at the opening of the second day of the international conference “Civil Society for Accountable Governance“ in Belgrade.

-President of the Board of the European Association of Judges and Prosecutors for Democracy and Freedom Filipe Marques, said that democracy is going through the crisis and that the question is what reform is being applied to make it better.
-“The judicial power is the most vulnerable of all three branches of government and should be protected, because without an independent judiciary that protects individual citizens rights, democracy is not possible,” Marques said.
+Filipe Marques, President of the Board of the European Association of Judges and Prosecutors for Democracy and Freedoms, reflecting on the crisis that democracy faces, raised the question of the type of reforms that would be able to improve democracy.
+“Being the most vulnerable of all three branches of power, the judiciary should be protected, since without the independent judiciary that safeguards citizens’ rights the democracy is not possible”, Marques stated.

-It was also talked about the problematic media situation in Serbia, where the media increasingly present right hand for the personal interests of the bearers of power.
-“The media have left their audience, and these are citizens of Serbia.
-That’s why citizens lost trust and support, resulting in the fact that they do not feel the need to defend the media.
-The former important role of the media as the fourth pillar of democracy has, over the years, replaced the role of the first pillar of government, “said Danica Vučenić.
+The conference also addressed the challenging media situation in Serbia, where media are increasingly used as tools to serve personal interests of those in power.
+“The media have abandoned their audience, the citizens of Serbia.
+This is the reason for citizens losing trust in the media, and consequently not feeling the need to stand and defend media.
+The former important role of the media as the fourth pillar of democracy has been replaced with their role of the first pillar of the government“, stated Journalist Danica Vucenic.

-“Serbia must become aware that only if citizens show willingness and interest to change institutions and ensure the rule of law, this will be achieved.
-Because the state exists because of citizens, and not citizens because of the state”, said Florian Bieber – coordinator of the Balkan Advisory Group in Europe (BiEPAG) and a professor at the Center for Southeastern Europe Studies at the University of Graz.
+“Serbia needs to understand that only with interested and citizens willing to act to change institutions and secure the rule of law, such changes would be achieved, because the state exists for its citizens, and not citizens for the state”, stated Florian Bieber, Coordinator at the Balkans in Europe Policy Advisory Group (BiEPAG) and a professor at the Centre for Southeast European Studies at the University of Graz.

-The conference was closed by a panel in which the participants presented their conclusions reached through the working groups, covering five different themes important for the development of democracy: the control and legislative role of Parliament, the role and influence of independent institutions, the process of constitutional change, free access to information from the public importance and protection of the public interest and media pluralism.
+The conference concluded with the panel presenting the conclusions from working groups that covered five different areas determining for development of democracy: oversight and legislative role of the Parliament, the role and position of independent institutions, constitutional changes, free access to information of public importance, and protection of public interest and media pluralism.

-Novak Pešić program coordinator of Crta, pointed out that citizens no longer have access to parliament through mechanisms that existed before and that it is necessary to create stronger ties between deputies and citizens, as well as to restore mutual trust.
-Also, Senior Policy Analyst A11 Initiative for Economic and Social Rights Milica Marinković, added that better co-operation and connection between institutions and citizens is needed, as well as greater transparency when it comes to internal work of institutions.
+Novak Pesic, CRTA Program Coordinator, pointed out that citizens no longer have access to the Parliament through the existing mechanisms, and that efforts should be focused on strengthening ties between MPs and citizens, and restoring mutual trust.
+Milica Marinkovic, Senior Policy Analyst at the A11 Initiative for Economic and Social Rights, added that better cooperation and connections between institutions and citizens are needed, as well as greater transparency of institutions.

-Deputy Chairman of the Management Board of the Center for Judicial Research – Vida Petrović Škero, said that a wider constitutional change is absolutely necessary, because if only a part of the constitution changes, it does not bring a unision.
-Zlata Đorđević as Project Coordinator of Transparency Serbia, added that the Commissioner, as an independent and responsible institution, should also have inspection powers, as well as the authority to initiate violations, sanctions and penalties.
+Deputy Chair of the Managing Board of the Center for Judicial Research Vida Petrovic Skero emphasized that broader changes to the Constitution are absolutely necessary, since only partial constitutional changes would not lead to the needed harmonization.
+Zlata Djordjevic, Project Coordinator at the Transparency Serbia, stated that the Commissioner for Information of Public Importance and Personal Data Protection, as an independent accountability institution, should have the inspection authority, as well as the authority to initiate sanctions and penalties.

-The Panel concluded with a review of the media scene within which the Executive Director of Slavko Ćuruvija Foundation, Ivana Stevanović, stated that the bond between citizens and public media services is not functional at this time, and that it is necessary to define media pluralism in terms of media content that is not sufficiently grounded in law.
+In closing remarks related to the media scene, the Executive Director of the Slavko Curuvija Foundation Ivana Stevanovic stated that the bond between citizens and public media services is not functional, and that defining the media pluralism in terms of media content is necessary, as it is not sufficiently grounded in the law.

-The international conference has gathered over a hundred local and regional experts.
-At the meeting, five research papers were presented in various fields.
-The conference is part of the project implemented by CRTA together with Transparency Serbia, Center for Judicial Research, Slavko Ćuruvija Foundation and A11 Initiative for Economic and Social Rights, with the support of the British Embassy in Belgrade.
+The international conference “Civil Society for Accountable Governance“ gathered over a hundred local and regional experts to discuss findings of research in five key areas pertaining democratic progress, conducted jointly by CRTA, Transparency Serbia, Centre for Judicial Research, Slavko Curuvija Foundation and A11 Initiative for Economic and Social Rights, with the support from the British Embassy in Belgrade.